dgaydukov/cert-aws/sa/files/sa.md

 You start working with KMS by creating CMK (customer master keys), or if you are using encryption from other aws resource, it would create CMK automatically for you.
 You can import only symmetric keys.
 But you can't export symmetric/asymmetric private key.
 KMS keys are region specific (you can't transfer them into another region), so if you create key in one region you can't get it by accessing endpoint for another region.
-CMK Rotation - automatic (once per year) change of underlying backing key without change logical resource:
+CMK Rotation - automatic (once per year, only for symmetric key) change of underlying backing key without change logical resource:
 * aws managed CMK - rotation enabled by default (you can't disable it manually), key rotated every 3 year
-* your CMK - you can enable/disable key rotation, once enabled it would rotate every year Don't confuse:
+* your CMK - you can enable/disable key rotation, once enabled it would rotate every year Automatic key rotation not supported for:
+* asymmetric keys
+* CMK in custom key store
+* CMK with imported key material
+Don't confuse:
 * aws managed CMK - you have no control of key, it always enabled, you can't disable/delete it, rotation enabled (can't disable), you can't modify key policy.
-Key policy for managed key is pre-defined for specific service using `kms:ViaService` condition.
+Key policy for managed key is pre-defined for specific service using `kms:ViaService` condition
 * your CMK - you have full control to enable/disable rotation, enable/disable key, delete key, define access control Don't confuse:
 * kms key (either CMK or aws managed key) - final key that you used for encrypt/decrypt